Jeff Hendrick: 2016 to 2018

-2018–2020: Final years with the Clarets
+2018 to 2020

 His first goal of the 2018–19 season came on 26 August 2018 in a 4–2 away defeat against newly-promoted Fulham.
 With 91 Burnley appearances already made, Hendrick signed a one-year contract extension on 20 December 2018 which would take his stay at the club until the summer of 2020.
 His manager Sean Dyche stated his praise for the midfielder:

 "He's done well for us.
 We have asked a lot of him.
 We have used him in a number of different positions that sometimes aren't natural to him and over time he has delivered good performances for us."

 On 22 April 2019, Hendrick opened the scoring in a 2–2 draw against Chelsea at Stamford Bridge with a fine volley for his third goal of the season.
 This draw saw Burnley reach 40 points, virtually guaranteeing their safety in the Premier League.
 Hendrick's goal was the 1,000th goal Chelsea had conceded in the Premier League.
 This strike earned him his second Goal of the Season award for the club.

 On 14 September 2019, Hendrick scored in his 100th Premier League appearance for Burnley with a stoppage-time equaliser in a 1–1 draw at Brighton & Hove Albion.
 It had appeared that Hendrick was in Sean Dyche's future plans as he had started 22 of Burnley's 29 matches before the 2019–20 season was brought to a sudden halt because of the COVID-19 pandemic.
 However, on 23 June 2020, it was revealed that Hendrick had turned down an offer to stay at Burnley and would end his four-year stint at the club on the expiration of his contract on 30 June.